Ghost Town Anthology

 Ghost Town Anthology (Répertoire des villes disparues) is a 2019 French-language Canadian supernatural drama film directed by Denis Côté.
 It was selected to compete for the Golden Bear at the 69th Berlin International Film Festival.
-The film is an adaptation of the 2015 novel by Quebec writer Laurence Oliver.
+The film is an adaptation of the 2015 novel by Quebec writer Laurence Olivier.

 Set in the small town of Sainte-Irénée-les-Neiges, Quebec, the film centres on the inhabitants of the town who are struggling to cope after Simon Dubé, the teenage son of an area family, is killed in a car accident.
 As the family and town grieve, however, the residents begin to report a number of ghost sightings.